Janet Iwasa: Recognition and honors

 From 1999 to 2004, Iwasa was honoured as a member of the NSF Graduate Fellowship.
 From 2006 to 2008, she was a member of the NSF Discpery Corps Postgraduate Fellowship.
 In 2008, she earned an honourable mention for her entry into the AAAS International Science & Engineering Visualization Challenge.
 In 2012, she was listed as one of Fast Companys "100 Most Creative People."
 In 2014, she was recognized as a TED Fellow, a FASEB BioArt Winner, and one of Foreign Policy Magazines "100 Leading Global Thinkers."
 In 2016, the University of Utah credited Iwasa as an Entrepreneurial Faculty Scholar.
 In 2017, she was honoured as a TED Senior Fellow.

+Iwasa has also played an important role in promoting the use of scientific visualization in education.
+Through workshops, lectures, and online educational platforms, she has encouraged scientists and students to use animation as a tool to better explain biological processes.
+Her work highlights how visual storytelling can make complex molecular mechanisms more accessible to both researchers and the public.

+In 2012, Iwasa was ranked 25th in the "100 most creative people" by FastCompany.